Will this time of reflection finally get your side hustle off the ground?

 I started my journey as an entrepreneur eight months after the passing of my father.
 Like him, I was taking the steps to begin and grow something of my own.

-Losing someone you love forces you to acknowledge life’s brevity and serves as a relentless reminder that, in the time you have left, you had better do something worthwhile…or at least have one hell of a time trying.
-A global pandemic can have a similar effect, forcing us to question our lives, our loves and our work, though it comes with one added bonus—plenty of time to reflect and think.
+Losing someone you love forces you to acknowledge life’s brevity and serves as a relentless reminder that, in the time you have left, you had better do something worthwhile . . . or at least have one hell of a time trying.
+A global pandemic can have a similar effect, forcing us to question our lives, our loves, and our work, though it comes with one added bonus—plenty of time to reflect and think.

-College seniors are graduating without future prospects; millions of Americans now find themselves without jobs; and countless people are coming to the stark realization that the jobs they do have suddenly seem less rewarding.
+College seniors are graduating without clear prospects, millions of Americans now find themselves without jobs, and countless people are coming to the stark realization that the jobs they do have suddenly seem less rewarding.
 They are asking themselves what must be the most popular question of 2020: What’s next?

 Now, I realize many of you won’t have the luxury of taking any time to answer that question.
-The jobs market has been sucker-punched, so for many any job is a “good” job in the middle of a pandemic.
+The jobs market has been sucker punched, so for many any job is a “good” job in the middle of a pandemic.
 Still others will find themselves out of work in careers they realize they didn’t really like all that much anyway.
 Many will continue down the similar path that we have all followed, moving without much thought from one opportunity to another like a trapeze artist letting go of one handle to desperately scramble to find the next.

-But others will use this unique moment of more time to solve the abundance of problems our worl is facing.
+But others will use this unique moment of more time to solve the abundance of problems our world is facing.

 I recently counseled one young woman who is starting up her own food company while still at her well-paying, stable job.
 Now that she’s not traveling or commuting, she has more spare time to spend on building her side hustle.
 This is to say, perhaps there are worse times, aside from a global pandemic, to turn your “second shift” project into your regular “9-to-5.”

 For some of these self-starters, more time means a greater opportunity to go all in.
-One example is Fred Kofman who, until recently, was a VP of leadership development at Google until he stepped down from his role, citing his time in quarantine as motivation.
-He now works for himself, advising tech titans like Google and other startups along with founding a meditation app.
+One example is Fred Kofman, who was a VP of leadership development at Google until he stepped down from his role, citing his time in quarantine as motivation.
+He now works for himself, advising tech titans such as Google and other startups along with founding a meditation app.

 Still, others might need a bit of a push.
 As a result of the economic downturn, a good friend was laid off from a large company where he worked many years as a top digital strategist.
 Today his official self-proclaimed title is “chief pause officer at taking a moment.”
 Here are a few lines from his “job description”: “I’m catching my breath, having worked non-stop in my career and prioritizing my clients, my teams, and the companies I’ve worked for.
 In this temporary role, I am responsible for prioritizing myself and my future.”